boomheadshotmate/boomheadshotmate/README.md

 <h2>૮⌯'ㅅ'⌯ა . . int </h2>

 PLEASE PLEASE int if u know **tf2** , **madcom**, deltarune!!
-MOST TF2 AND MADCOM I NEED FRIENDS THAT KNOW THESE FANDOMS sobs but just int if u just wanna!!
+MOST TF2 AND MADCOM I NEED FRIENDS THAT KNOW THESE FANDOMS sobs but just int if u just wanna!! any ships can int as well!!

 <h2>૮₍｡•﹏•｡₎ა . . dni </h2>